 I tried my best to submit for every suitable audition.
 In truth, I probably spent less time on these auditions than I would when an agent or company directly reaches out.
-For these auditions I was tending to read the brief (which was often limited) and run a couple of takes, pick my favourite one (or a combination of the two) and submit one cleaned ready to use mp3.
+For these auditions I was tending to read the brief (which was often limited) and read a couple of takes.
+I would then pick my favourite one (or a combination of the two) and submit one cleaned ready to use mp3.
 As most of the sites suggest, I wouldn’t provide a read of the whole sample script but certainly enough for them to get a feel for what I could offer.

 My main observation with quite a few of these p2p auditions was little or no mention of usage.
 Don’t get me wrong the rates were often low to begin with but that is discounting any form of additional usage.
-So even if I did send in a sample I wouldn’t do the job if terms couldn’t be met.
 The above table pretty much sums up the month, but I’ll go through each of the sites in a little more detail.
 Starting with Backstage

 Although Backstage costs £14.99 a month they were actually offering a 6 month free trial, which you can cancel at any time.
 The company is a veteran in the casting world, as it started as a weekly newspaper in New York.
 It is now a fully functioning digital career platform.
 They also offer editorials on all things showbiz.
 The focus is not solely on voiceover and not many jobs came through.
-I was contacted privately by a client who was looking for a quick turnaround on a job, but he couldn’t get anywhere near industry rates.
 The one job that I did work on mentioned that they normally receive over 150 applications per role.
-Although this information is not made public on the site.

 It seems like both joining the site and adding jobs is open to all.
 There is little quality control.
 This site was offering the chance to audition for a £22 job.
 A job I would have quoted at 10x that amount.
 That job aside, the voiceover jobs on the site averaged out at around 50% of my standard rates.

 bodalgo comes with a great reputation and there is no doubt that both the VO’s and the jobs go through more rigorous scrutiny.
 The platform is open, honest and easy to use.
-A good amount of auditions came through and all were budgeted at or around my personal rates.
+A good amount of auditions came through.
+They were budgeted at or close to my personal rates.
 You are free however to quote whatever you feel is appropriate.
 On one of the jobs I actually ended up quoting a fee lower that the clients budget.
 I wasn’t trying to undercut the competition, I just thought it was a fair rate.

-The great thing about this site is every job that matches your profile is presented to you, you can audition for as many as you want and you work directly with the client (You’ll see below that this isn’t always the case).
+With this site every job that matches your profile is presented to you.
+You can audition for as many as you want and you work directly with the client (You’ll see below that this isn’t always the case).
 It’s worth noting however that the site made clear on each submission to only apply ‘if you absolutely excel’ in the required area.
 It seems, they are currently seeing a boom in voiceover artists.
-Most jobs were seeing 100-200 submissions and most of my auditions were not listened to by the client. bodalgo was probably one of the very few voiceover casting websites that I might have considered staying signed on to but whilst it is so heavily subscribed to I think my time is better spent elsewhere.
+Most jobs were seeing 100-200 submissions and most of my auditions were not listened to by the client.
+Bodalgo was probably one of the very few voiceover casting websites that I might have considered staying signed on to but whilst it is so heavily subscribed to I think my time is better spent elsewhere.

 Bunny Studio is different to any other site that I looked at.
 They work on algorithms all of their own.
 They are part of the Voice123 family and the emphasis seems to be on speed, delivering the end product to the client as quickly as possible.

 Jobs are split in to two camps, Speedies and Contests.
 Speedy jobs work by the client submitting a project.
-That project is sent to a select number of voiceovers.
 The first voiceover to accept it gets the job and around 30 minutes to complete and return it.
 You are paid if your work passes ‘bunny control’ even if the end client does not approve it.
 I was sent a speedy job which was for a Spotify ad.
 The fee was £64.16 and there was no mention at all as to how long the audio would be used.
 You have the option to be paid by bank wire, although there is a fee of $25, The other option is PayPal, who will also take a commission off of the transaction.

 A contest is slightly different.
-So for example, the client submits the project which is sent to three voiceovers to submit the work.
+The client submits the project which is sent to three voiceovers to submit the work.
 Each of the 3 voiceovers was paid £25 for taking part and the ‘winning VO’ received £190.
-I calculated this job to be, as a minimum, a £400 job and that’s without the additional usage that should be added, but was never mentioned.
+I calculated this job to be, as a minimum, a £400 job and that’s without the additional usage that should be added (but was never mentioned).

 Interestingly, you can view the contest and speedy submissions from the other voiceovers.
 There was quite a few recorded by American VO’s putting on English accents.

 Casting Cube is free to join and appears to be a new venture.
 Currently only showing ‘Test Projects’.
 Not much to really mention here.
 They had one small internal corporate job this month.
-The rate was fixed but matched what I would charge.
+The rate was fixed and matched what I would have charge.

-Casting Networks is another free platform, although you can spend £5 per month for a premium membership that allows you to upload additional photos and multimedia.
+Casting Networks is another free Voiceover Casting Websites platform, although you can spend £5 per month for a premium membership that allows you to upload additional photos and multimedia.
 It is a platform primarily used for on screen work and voice auditions are scarce.
 There certainly wasn’t any this month.

 CastingCall.club is more of a message board for small passion projects.
 Lots of $10 – $30 gaming character jobs.
 Occasional web series and podcast intros all <$50.